Deep Learning-based CSI Feedback for RIS-assisted Multi-user Systems: Simulation Results and Discussions

-Instead of generating database by adding a small random value to the channel parameter, the second dataset is generated by QuaDRiGa software, satisfying 3GPP TR 38.901 v15.0.0 \cite{3gpp2018study}).
-The urban microcell (UMi) scenario with non-line-of- sight (NLOS) paths, i.e., 3GPP\_38.901\_UMi\_NLOS scenario, is considered.
-The simulation environment is shown in Fig. \ref{NewDataset}.
-The height of the base station (BS), with 256 transmit antennas, is 25m.
-The building with 20 floors is 100 m away from the BS.
-The UE is located in a $\rm 20m \times 20m$ area and randomly located on the 20 floors.
-The height of each floor is 3m and the UE height is 1.5m.
-We randomly generate 10,000 groups of CSI.
-As mentioned in \cite{6gwhite}, the device density grows to hundred(s) per cubic meter in the future, where the users are tens of centimeters apart.
-Therefore, in each group, there are two or four users and the distance between any two is random and less than 0.3m.
+In contrast to the initial database creation strategy, the second dataset is produced through QuaDRiGa software \cite{QuaDRiGa}, ensuring compliance with 3GPP TR 38.901 v15.0.0 \cite{3gpp2018study}.
+The RIS, equipped with 256 elements, stands at a height of 25 m.
+A 20-story building is situated 100 m away from the RIS.
+Within this context, the RIS's primary function is to bolster communication capabilities for the UEs housed inside the building.
+These UEs are dispersed across a $\rm 20 \, m \times 20 \, m$ region, randomly assigned to any of the 20 floors.
+Each floor spans 3 m in height, with the UEs positioned at a height of 1.5 m.
+A combined 10,000 sets of CSI are randomly produced.
+Citing \cite{6gwhite}, we anticipate the device density to surge to hundreds per cubic meter in the foreseeable future, resulting in users being mere tens of centimeters apart.
+Consequently, every set comprises either two or four UEs, ensuring the distance between any two remains under 0.3 m.

-The datasets are randomly divided into training, validation, and test datasets, with 70\%, 10\%, and 20\% samples, respectively.
-During the training, the first dataset is used to update the NN parameters and the second is used to avoid over-fitting.
-Furthermore, we here use bit per dimension (BPD) to describe the feedback overhead, which is widely used in the image compression domain and defined as
+Datasets are systematically partitioned into training (70\%), validation (10\%), and test (20\%) subsets.
+The initial dataset plays a pivotal role in updating the NN parameters, while the latter aids in circumventing over-fitting.
+As a precaution against overfitting, we have incorporated early stopping; it becomes operational as soon as performance metrics on the validation dataset begin to wane.
+Additionally, we have employed the bit per dimension (BPD) metric to gauge feedback overhead, a measure that is widely recognized in the realm of image compression.
+It is mathematically represented as: